 Still, sometimes you’re queuing for superstars that have hordes of people wanting to speak with them at the same time.

-Multiply this media crowd made up of national, regional, local, online, broadcast, radio, and government-funded brainwashing press per dozens of countries if it’s a global and huge release, which is what it’s like here, and you’ll soon realise that to make everybody happy, the artist would be required to speak with journalists h24 for the next three months – and believe me, man, you would rather be locked up with famished hyenas than having to deal with journalists for the next three months.
+Multiply this media crowd made up of national, regional, local, online, broadcast, radio, and government-funded brainwashing press per dozens of countries if it’s a huge global release, which is what it’s like here, and you’ll soon realise that to make everybody happy, the artist would be required to speak with journalists h24 for the next three months – and believe me, you would rather be locked up with famished hyenas than having to deal with journalists for the next three months.

 At least the hyenas don’t take pictures of your heart after they stripped it away from you.